adi10197/adi10197.github.io/_projects/Computer Architecture: Hybrid Processors.md

 processor’s overheads and performance can thus be easily gauged.

 I worked on MIT CSAIL’s RISCY OoO processor, along with working and fixing their RISCY InOrder processor, for which they had discontinued support.
-One of the postdocs on my team had designed a processor and submitted it to MICRO.
+One of the Post-Docs on my team had designed a processor and submitted it to MICRO.
 While implementing his processor, I found that the algorithm he used for identifying backward dependancy chains was hardware heavy, and suggested an easier fix.
-Each entry of the reOrder buffer had to be checked to find each instruction’s destination register, to find if the current instruction had any sources dependant on it.
-This prompted wires from every index which had to be iteratively checked.

-I suggested a Register dependancy table, since the number of physical registers were indexed, and the right index could directly be accessed.
-This is a single example of many such improvements I identified and implemented.

 I also helped automate the BSV code to be extracted and built on FPGAs on AWS using bash scripting.
-This required a lot of permission modifications since it included s3 buckets, AWS’s elastic file system, and split compilation between C4 (Compute centric but expensive) and F1 (general but relatively cheaper) instances.
+This required a lot of permission modifications since it included s3 buckets, AWS’s elastic file system, and split compilation between C4 (compute centric but expensive) and F1 (generic but relatively cheaper) instances.